hackingjpr/Group3-4App/README.md

 This script "app.R" encodes a shiny app that, upon uploading idat files, will give a group 3/4 score for patient samples.
 The repository can be cloned onto your RStudio or the base code can be run independently, this is shown underneath.
 This app is derived from Williamson et. als paper: *Medulloblastoma group 3 and 4 tumors comprise a clinically and biologically significant expression continuum reflecting human cerebellar development*, which can be found [here](https://doi.org/10.1016/j.celrep.2022.111162).
-And is covered in the STAR Protocols paper *Deriving a continuum score for group 3 and 4 medulloblastoma tumour samples analysed via RNA-sequencing or DNA methylation microarray*
+And is covered in the STAR Protocols paper: *Deriving a continuum score for group 3 and 4 medulloblastoma tumour samples analysed via RNA-sequencing or DNA methylation microarray*

 # Installation Instructions
 To install and begin using the app on your own machine you will first need to install RStudio and then clone the repository.
 Cloning can either be done in the command line or directly in RStudio.
 The tutorial for how to do so using command line is [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 And for using RStudio directly a tutorial is [here](https://resources.github.com/github-and-rstudio/).
 Once you have cloned the repository you should see the contained files in the box in the bottom right quadrant.
 From these files double click on "app.R", this will open the script behind the shiny app.
 RStudio should recognise that this is a shiny app and display a "Run App" button in the top right corner of the upper left quadrant.
 If there is no button simply click anywhere in the script and press CTRL+A to select all text and then CTRL+Return to run what is selected.
 The first time you run the script it may take a while as it will install all of the needed packages, it may also ask you if you want to update your other packages, this choice is up to you.
-If it still doesn't work then check to see if there is any help in the [troubleshooting](#troubleshooting) section of this ReadME.
+If it still doesn't work then check to see if there is any help in the [troubleshooting](#troubleshooting) section of this README.

 # Tutorial
 ## Step One - Select Expression or Methylation and Upload Data